RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Daniel Eugene McSpirit - BMO Capital Markets (United States)

 Thank you, folks.
 Good morning.
-Just turning to slide number 7, where you laid out your bolt-on acquisitions and trades.
+Just turning to slide number 7, where you lay out your bolt-on acquisitions and trades.
 How much of the Delaware acreage today can accommodate lateral lengths of, say, 7,500 feet or longer?
 And where is the company in the process of blocking up acreage either through purchases or swaps, recognizing that $17 million or so was invested in the quarter?

 Zane Wade Arrott - RSP Permian, Inc.

 This is Zane.
-It's quite a contiguous block that has a lot of optionality to it, and we probably can drill 7,500 foot laterals or longer on 75% of it.
+It's quite a contiguous block that has a lot of optionality to it, and we probably can drill 7,500-foot laterals or longer on 75% of it.

 Daniel Eugene McSpirit - BMO Capital Markets (United States)